 On February 14, 2020, the Company amended the Rights Agreement to, among other things extend the expiration date to February 14, 2021.
+In connection with the Merger Agreement, the Company amended the Rights Agreement on June 30, 2020 (see Note 1.)

-As of March 31, 2020, the Rights have no dilutive effect on the earnings per common share calculation and no shares of preferred stock have been issued.
+As of June 30, 2020, the Rights have no dilutive effect on the earnings per common share calculation and no shares of preferred stock have been issued.
 At the time of issuance, the Company determined that these Rights have a de minimis fair value.